 5: Make progress in your own life.

 Do something.
 If you’re struggling, progress is your best solution.
-Rather than sit back as a disenchanted observer of others, get in the game. #4 is key: Identify one area.
+Rather than sit back as a disenchanted observer of others, get in the game. #4 is the key: Identify one area.
 Do not overwhelm yourself with the swirl of items in your head.
 Don’t allow your list to be too long.
 Don’t stay caught up in the daily rumination.
 Choose one area to work on in your own evolution as a woman….and put a plan in place to make progress.

 Prefer to listen to these ideas instead of reading them?
 Visit my YouTube channel for similar content!